Wildlife of Alaska

 The wildlife of Alaska is both diverse and abundant.
 The Alaskan Peninsula provides an important habitat for fish, mammals, reptiles, and birds.
 At the top of the food chain are the bears.
-Alaska contains about 70% of the total North American brown bear population and the majority of the grizzly bears. as well as black bears and Kodiak bears.
+Alaska contains about 70% of the total North American brown bear population and the majority of the grizzly bears, as well as black bears and Kodiak bears.
 In winter, polar bears can be found in the Kuskokwim Delta, St. Matthew Island, and at the southernmost portion of St. Lawrence Island.
-There are also moose and caribou, bison, wolves and wolverines, foxes, otters and beavers.
+Other major mammals include moose and caribou, bison, wolves and wolverines, foxes, otters and beavers.
 Fish species are extensive, including: salmon, graylings, char, rainbow and lake trout, northern pike, halibut, pollock, and burbot.
 The bird population consists of hundreds of species, including: bald eagles, owls, falcons, ravens, ducks, geese, swans, and the passerines.
 Sea lions, seals, sea otters, and migratory whales are often found close to shore and in offshore waters.
 The Alaskan waters are home to two species of turtles, the leatherback sea turtle and the green sea turtle.
 Alaska has two species of frogs, the Columbia spotted frog and wood frog, plus two introduced species, the Pacific tree frog and the red-legged frog.
 The only species of toad in Alaska is the western toad.
 There are over 3,000 recorded species of marine macroinvertebrates inhabiting the marine waters, the most common being the various species of shrimp, crab, lobster, and sponge.